-Our Southend Campus has excellent facilities to help you conduct your research, including:
+When you choose our Southend Campus for your studies, you’ll have access to excellent facilities to help you conduct your research including:

 Our PhD programmes are designed to foster the business leaders and researchers of the future.
 Our graduates use creativity, innovation and ethical awareness to meet the many challenges facing the international business world.

-Our doctoral graduates have secured roles in academia and organisations in the public and private sectors.
-Recent examples include careers with Leeds University Business School, Cambridge Education and the public sector internationally.
+Our doctoral graduates have secured roles in academia at some of the best international universities, as well as organisations in the public and private sectors.
+Recent examples include careers with Leeds University Business School, Cambridge Education, EY (Ernst and Young) and the public sector around the world.

 “I get to work with people from all over the world, each bringing fresh perspectives and experiences.
 I love being able to share ideas with people from so many different backgrounds.
 After I complete my PhD, I’d like to continue in academia and work closely with practising entrepreneurs.”